 Customers must be over 18 years old and hold a Class D driver’s license or state ID card to use the online MyDMV service.
-The license renewal fee will not be any different when renewing online—a five-year license costs $25.

 Governor John Carney signed House Bill 146 last fall, which was key in instituting online license renewals.
 The bill removed a rule that said ID signatures had to be written out by hand with pen and paper.